portdeveloper/portdeveloper.github.io/_posts/2024-03-21-building-your-first-erc20.md

 ## Deploying our contract

 Let's deploy our contract to the Sepolia testnet.
-Let's go to [Google's Sepolia testnet faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) and get some testnet ETH.
+Let's go to [Google's Sepolia testnet faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) and get some Sepolia ETH.

 Once you have some ETH, you can deploy your contract to the Sepolia testnet using Remix.